Ubá: Geography

-Ubá is situated in the Zona da Mata mesoregion of Minas Gerais.
+Ubá lies in the Zona da Mata region and forms the center of the Immediate Geographic Region of Ubá.
 Most of the city lies in the Paraíba do Sul River basin, with a small part of it lying in the Doce River basin.
 The city is not surrounded by any large river.
 Ubá River crosses the city from northwest to southeast and is responsible for drainage of most sewers in the city.

 The city sits in a valley and has only 5% of its area flat, the rest being rugged.
 The altitude ranges from 295 meters to 875 meters.

 Climate

 Ubá's climate can be classified as Tropical, with yearly average temperature between 18 and 31 C. The city is considered the warmest one in the Zona da Mata mesoregion, and the temperatures can reach over 40 °C between November and February.